department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/high-tech-programs.md

 <div class="va-introtext">

-If you're enrolled in a high-technology program with the goal of working in the high-tech industry, find out if you can get a single higher payment (called a "lump sum" or "accelerated" payment) to help cover the higher per-month costs for these courses of study.
+If you're enrolled in a high-technology program, find out if you can get a single higher payment (called a "lump sum" or "accelerated" payment) to help cover the higher per-month costs for these types of programs.

 </div>